atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 kubectl get pods -o wide
 ```

-How many of our pods (whose names start with without-affinity-***) are running on node2?
+How many of our pods (whose names start with ```without-affinity-***```) are running on node2?
 You should see 5 of these pods running on node2, although the exact number may differ slightly depending on your cluster (more on this below).
 If for some reason you don't see any pending pods, increase the replica count in without-affinity.yaml and reconfigure the deployment (run ```kubectl apply -f without-affinity.yaml``` again).

 Let's ask our friendly Python program for more information about our the pending pods.
 Remember that, due to some hardcoding, it will pull information about all pending pods in the default namespace.
-Run the following command (with the leading ```../``` assuming you're still in the /specs_affinity_exercises directory).
+Run the following command (with the leading ```../``` assuming you're still in the /affinity_exercises directory).

 ```python ../pull_pod_status.py```